 The meta-study commissioned by VDMA and carried out by Fraunhofer ISI concludes that for each GWh of battery capacity, 40 jobs will be created in battery cell manufacturing and another 200 in upstream sectors such as research and development or machine and plant construction.
 Assuming that Europe achieves at least 300 GWh of manufacturing capacity by 2029 as forecast, this would result in 12,000 direct and 60,000 upstream jobs.

 Taking into account additional expected employment effects, Fraunhofer ISI anticipates that battery manufacturing could even lead to 155,000 jobs by 2033.
 For example, technicians will be needed for systems integration and for plant maintenance, and job growth will also be seen in connection with other storage systems such as fuel cells and electrolyzers.
 New downstream jobs are also currently on the rise with electricity storage system manufacturers such as Tesvolt.
 The manufacturer of stationary systems for industry and commerce recently began mass producing its storage systems.

-ees Europe 2021, which this year will take place from October 6–8, dedicates again special attention to this topic at the Exhibition Area Battery Production Technology .
+ees Europe 2022, will take place from May 11–13, dedicates again special attention to this topic at the Exhibition Area Battery Production Technology .